 I am also the founder of the AHRC-funded project 'Sex in Six Objects'.
 The project uses objects from the history of sexuality to talk to young people about gender and sexual health and diversity.
 You can find out more about the project from the project website where you can also watch our project video.
 So far, seven (!)
 'Sex in Six Objects' workshops have taken place, in collaboration with various researchers from the University of Cambridge, the University of Exeter, Anglia Ruskin and the University of Manchester.
 Our workshops took place at various locations in Cambridge, including the Museum of Archaeology and Anthropology, as well as at the Freud Museum in London.
 The project has been covered in the local and national news.

 I was also co-curator and specialist advisor for the art exhibition ‘Naomi Wilzig and Magnus Hirschfeld: Two Collections from the History of Sexuality’, which took place a the Institute of Sexology Research Center at the Humboldt Universität Berlin in May 2015.

 I welcome the opportunity to share my research with the general public.
 I have given a public talk on ‘Literature and Sexuality’ at the Turl Street Arts Festival at Lincoln College, University of Oxford (2016) and have co-organised a workshop on historical gender and sexual diversity for the LGBT+ History Month event in Bristol (2018) and a tour of the Institute of Sexology for Transgender Day of Remembrance at the University of Exeter (2019).

 Contribution to discipline

-I am a member of the Association for German Studies in Great Britain and Ireland (AGS), Women in German Studies (WiGS), the British Society for Literature and Science (BSLS), and the American Comparative Literature Association (ACLA).
+I am Treasurer for Women in German Studies (WIGS), a member of the Association for German Studies in Great Britain and Ireland (AGS), the British Society for Literature and Science (BSLS), and the American Comparative Literature Association (ACLA).

 My book reviews have been published in the Journal of the History of Sexuality, Weimarer Beiträge, Modern Languages Review, and Cultural and Social History.
 I have reviewed articles for Social History of Medicine, the Journal of Gender Studies, Porn Studies, and Exclamat!on: An Interdisciplinary Journal.